 The Applicant owns the upland adjoining the lease premises.
-The subject facilities have existed at this location for many years.
-The facilities are used for recreational boating and shoreline protection.
-Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
+The subject facilities are privately owned and maintained.
+The dock and appurtenant facilities are used for the docking and mooring of boats and facilitate recreational boating.

+Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River, for recreational and navigational use by the public.
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources for recreational and navigational use by the public.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from State land.
+Upon termination of the lease, the Lessee may be required to remove all improvements from State land.

-The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
-The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.
+The proposed lease requires the Lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the Lessee's activities thereon.
+The lease also requires payment of annual rent to compensate the people of the State for the occupation of the public land involved.